TeamLyoko/power-defense-quiz-frontend/README.md

 # Power Defense

-This is the GitHub repository for the quis of the game "Power Defense".
+This is the GitHub repository for the quiz of the game "Power Defense".

 Group Members:
 - A. C. Pasqual - 200445V